The best pillows for every type of sleeper - CNN Underscored

 Rest Right Body Pillow ($11.99, originally $29.99; kohls.com)

 This well-priced body pillow, available in multiple colors, receives high marks from shoppers who say it’s squishy, bendable and doesn’t go too flat too quickly.
-Check the dimensions though.
-Some taller people have issue with it being a little too short for them.
+Check the dimensions, though; some taller people have issues with it being a little too short for them.

 Snuggle-Pedic Bamboo Shredded Memory Foam Body Pillow ($69.99; amazon.com)